Dr. Kirby's Blog

 Dr. Kirby and fellow women colleagues replicate the New Yorker cover

 The #ilooklikeasurgeon campaign is not just about publishing positive images—participants hope to inspire others to push past perceived limitations and fully realize their talents.
-We recently sat down with Dr. Kirby to discuss her involvement and what being a female surgeon means to her.
+We recently sat down with Dr. Kirby to discuss her involvement and what being a female plastic surgeon means to her.

 What makes #ilooklikeasurgeon such a great campaign?
 Why does it resonate with you?